qir-alliance/.github/workstreams/Adaptive_Profile_Workstream.md

 A related workstream is to specify entry point functions including runtime initialization and finalization in the QIR specification.
 Any rules for entry points defined as part of this profile should be compliant with that specification.
-The specification of an adaptive profile should also naturally extend the Base Profile specification that has already been defined.
+The specification of an Adaptive Profile should also naturally extend the Base Profile specification that has already been defined.

 ## Deliverable(s) & Expected Outcome